 AP courses may often provide a chance to earn college credits and fulfill college requirements before a student begins their first year of college.
 Please check the acceptable scores and equivalency hours at the university your child plans to attend.

-PHS will be offering the AP exams listed below.
-This year we will be unable to offer any exams other than those listed below and we will not be offerinfg any late AP exams.
+PHS will be offering the AP exams listed below for the 2017-2018 school year.
+For the AP exams in May 2018 we will be unable to offer any exams other than those listed below and we will not be offerinfg any late AP exams.